-Table 3 - Relevant activities occurring in or close to the site
+Table 2 - Relevant activities occurring in or close to the site

-Plans and Projects Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
-Other activities being g considered Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is Abrasion/disturbance currently occurring.
-As the activities assessed of the substrate on the (section 5) are not occurring, it is thought there is no in-combination effect surface of the seabed Bait digging Activity may be occurring, but only at low levels Habitat structure J J and limited locations.
+Plans and Projects tivities occurring in or close to the site Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
+Other activities bein Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is Abrasion/disturbance Ŭ currently occurring.
+As the activities assessed of the substrate on the (section 5) are not occurring, it is thought there surface of the seabed is no in-combination effect Bait digging Activity may be occurring, but only at low levels Habitat structure and limited locations.
 Additionally, as the changes-removal of activities assessed (section 5) are not substratum occurring in the intertidal it is thought there is no in-combination effect.
-Removal of non-target Hand working Activity is occurring, but only at low levels. species (access from Additionally, as the activities assessed (section • land/access from 5) are not occurring, it is thought there is no in- Removal of target vessel) combination effect. species Static - pots/traps: As there is little to no level of this activity in the Pots/creels, Erme Estuary MCZ, no in-combination effect Changes in suspended cuttlepots, fish traps thought to be possible. solids (water clarity) Lines: Longlines As there is little to no level of this activity in the (demersal) Erme Estuary MCZ, no in-combination effect Penetration and/or , thought to be possible. disturbance of the Seine netting There is no evidence that this activity is substratum below the · · currently occurring.
-Additionally, as the surface of the seabed, activities assessed (section 5) are not including abrasion occurring, it is thought there is no in- combination effect.
-Smothering and Aquaculture There is no evidence that this activity is siltation rate changes • currently occurring.
-Additionally, as the (Light) activities assessed (section 5) are not occurring, it is thought there is no in- Genetic modification & combination effect. translocation of indigenous species lates disation of Introduction of
+Removal of non-target Hand working Activity is occurring, but only at low levels. species (access from Additionally, as the activities assessed (section land/access from 5) are not occurring, it is thought there is no in- Removal of target vessel) combination effect. species Static - pots/traps: As there is little to no level of this activity in the Pots/creels, Erme Estuary MCZ, no in-combination effect Changes in suspended cuttlepots, fish traps thought to be possible. solids (water clarity) Lines: Longlines As there is little to no level of this activity in the Department on an allow (demersal) Erme Estuary MCZ, no in-combination effect Penetration and/or thought to be possible. disturbance of the Seine netting There is no evidence that this activity is substratum below the currently occurring.
+Additionally, as the surface of the seabed, activities assessed (section 5) are not including abrasion occurring, it is thought there is no in- Smothering and A combination effect. siltation rate changes Aquaculture There is no evidence that this activity is (Light) currently occurring.
+Additionally, as the (Light) activities assessed (section 5) are not Genetic modification & occurring, it is thought there is no incombination effect. translocation of Compination effect. indigenous species Introduction of microbial pathogens Introduction or spread of invasive non indigenous species

-microbial pathogens

-Introduction or spread

-of invasive non

-indigenous species

-D&S IFCA concludes there is no likelihood of significant adverse effect on the interest features from in-combination effects addressed within Table 3
+D&S IFCA concludes there is no likelihood of significant adverse effect on the interest features from in-combination effects addressed within Table 2.